abelcustoms/eo-bot/README.md

 ## Line 10:
 Provide the channel id for the channel in which you want the status updates to be posted in.

+# Editing
+Feel free to edit the script in any way, just remember to keep requests at a minimum to not overload the engineowning webhost or the discord API servers.

 # License
 MIT